pradeepbugga/Protein_Thermostability_ML/README.md

   Enzymes that have increased thermal stability are of significant importance to bio-industrial processes where biochemical reactions performed at higher temperatures can increase reactor productivity
   (the amount of commercial product produced per unit time) and overcome limited solubility of starting materials.
 Traditional approaches to improving this property involves protein engineering, where hundreds (if not thousands) of proteins must be individually expressed from custom DNA sequences, then screened in assays measuring the temperature (Tm) where the protein unfolds.
 Machine learning, especially deep learning, holds the potential for expediting this otherwise time-consuming and laborious wet-lab process and predict thermal stability much like AlphaFold assists in structure prediction.
+However, a critical limitation of current computational approaches to predicting thermostable mutants(i.e. ThermoMPNN, a structure-based approach, and Flex DDG, a physics-based approach) is the requirement of a 3-D structure (practically, a PDB entry).
+Sequence-based approaches like ESM-2 can take advantage of the massive corpus of available sequence data (in such repositories as UniRef) and can accelerate protein engineering research and commercialization that would otherwise require structural information.

 ### 2. Project Overview
   This project takes advantage of recently developed protein language models (PLMs), namely ESM-2, and integrates it with FireProt DB (https://loschmidt.chemi.muni.cz/fireprotdb/), a publicly available dataset of thermodynamic data.
 More specifically, we build a machine learning model to predict thermal stability changes (∆∆G) from single-point mutations.
 The pipeline entails curated measurements from the FireProt database, ESM-2 protein embeddings, and leave-out-one-protein (LOPO) cross-validation.

   ESM protein language models inherently learn what amino acid sequences are evolutionarily preferred and are therefore well-suited for identifying destabilizing mutations.
 However, these models struggle with identifying engineered, stabilizing mutations that endow proteins with properties (i.e. thermal stability at 50 °C) not usually found in nature.
 As a quick note, we show below that known engineered mutations that confer thermostability to a sample protein